ponder-sh/ponder/packages/core/src/sync-historical/README.md

 Here are a few rough requirements for the service.
 These follow from our desired user/developer experience.

 1. The historical sync procedure should progress iteratively, starting from the first required block and progressing forward.
 This unlocks the "dev mode" - users can start writing & getting feedback on indexing function code before the entire sync is complete.
-Ideally, there will be at least a few events in the event store in the time it takes a user to move from the terminal where they ran `pnpm dev` to their editor.
+Ideally, there will be at least a few events in the sync store in the time it takes a user to move from the terminal where they ran `pnpm dev` to their editor.
 2. If a user kills the process and starts it again, the sync progress bar should pick up exactly where it left off.
 3. If a user has fully synced an app, then adds a new contract to `ponder.config.ts`, the service should only sync the new contract - the other contracts should be fully cached.
 4. The service should handle errors.
 This includes rate-limiting, `eth_getLogs` block range + response size limits, and random/incidental RPC errors.